-Technology Acceptance Model (TAM)

-Davis (1985) the TAM theory which is a synthesis of the Stimulus-Organism-Response theory - SOR hereafter (Mehrabian & Russell, 1974) and Theory of Reasoned Action - TRA hereafter (Ajzen & Fishbein, 1977).
-In the process of adopting a new technology or an innovation, SOR is an inspiration for the emergence of user motivation factors such as Perceived Ease of Use and Perceived Usefulness in predicting internal evaluations such as Attitude Toward Using and behavioral responses such as Behavioral Intention or Actual Behavior.
+Technology Acceptance Model (TAM) Davis (1985) introduced the TAM theory which is a synthesis of the Stimulus-Organism-Response theory (SOR hereafter, Mehrabian & Russel, 1974) and Theory of Reasoned Action (TRA hereafter, Fishbein & Ajzen, 1975).
+In the process of adopting 6 new technology or an innovation, SOR is an inspiration for the emergence of user motivation factors such as Perceived Ease of Use and Perceived Usefulness in predicting internal evaluations such as Attitude Toward Using and behavioral responses such as Behavioral Intention or Actual Behavior.
 These factors are more concerned with the internal motivations that can be sparked during the intended adoption process.
 External factors, on the other hand, require TAM researchers' focus.
-Theory of Reasoned Action (TRA) inspires the addition of external factors such as Subjective Norms, which concentrate on the opinions of reference groups or significant individuals in a person's decision to behave.
+TRA inspires the addition of external factors such as Subjective Norms, which concentrate on the opinions of reference groups or significant individuals in a person's decision to behave.
 Recent TAM research has concentrated on the risk side of behavior prediction rather than the motivations of the target users.
 Furthermore, researchers take into account the external factors such as a company's brand reputation when launching a new technology or innovation.